 Students may reapply for readmission to the program.
 Students wishing to reapply must complete the entire admission procedure again, come before the selection committee, and be chosen again for the class.
+Students will not be allowed to re-enter within the program due to the short length of the program.
 Students dismissed for disciplinary reasons may not reapply.